 The NoodlePants Index is our monthly read on where nomads, expats and remote workers are getting the most for their money — built from live cost-of-living, rent, inflation and visa data across 100+ countries.

-This is the first edition.
-From next month onward, every metric you see here will be compared month-over-month using snapshots stored in the NoodlePants database on the 1st of each month.
+This is the July 2026 edition.
+Every metric you see here is compared month-over-month using snapshots stored in the NoodlePants database on the 1st of each month.

 This month's biggest movers